Graph Neural Networks for Fast Contingency Analysis of Power Systems: Solution Framework

-A Physics-Informed Neural Network (PINN) extends the conventional NN by incorporating domain knowledge here defined by the physical equations governing the system's behavior into the training procedure~\cite{9282004,RAISSI2019686}.
+A Physics-Informed Neural Network (PINN) extends the conventional NN by incorporating domain knowledge through the physical equations governing the system's behavior into the training procedure~\cite{9282004,RAISSI2019686}.
 This is achieved by modifying the loss function of the NN \eqref{eqn: loss} to include a regularization term defined as the ``physics-loss'', denoted here as $\epsilon$.
-Thus, the PINN can reduce overfitting and learn a more generalizable model as compared to conventional NNs~\cite{RAISSI2019686}.
+Thus, the PINN can reduce over-fitting and learn a more generalizable model as compared to conventional NNs~\cite{RAISSI2019686}.

+Considering a power network with nodal voltage magnitude $V_k$, voltage angle $\theta_{k}$, active and reactive generation, $P_{g,k}$ and $Q_{g,k}$, active and reactive demand, $P_{l,k}$ and $Q_{l,k}$, then the active and reactive power injections, $P_k$ and $Q_k$, can be obtained by: